 Martin, appointed as a Parent Governor in Dec 2017 and as a Foundation Governor in spring 2019, has many years' experience as a governor of schools with Academy status.
 His professional background is in financial services and the higher education sector, as Vice Principal of a university college, where he was a member of national advisory committees.
 He is now a non-executive director of an international further education provider and a higher education institute for the music industry, as well as an independent business consultant.
-His key objectives are to deliver enhancements through consolidation of the Governing Body within the Multi Academy Trust and to contribute to the growing focus on staff and pupil wellbeing.
+His key objectives are to deliver enhancements through consolidation of the School Board within the Multi Academy Trust and to contribute to the growing focus on staff and pupil wellbeing.
 (Lead Governor: Finance and SLT and staff performance).

 Mr Mohan Gharial (Vice Chair)